instructure/canvas-lms/doc/profiling_ruby.md

 ```

 This will sample every 1000 microseconds (1 millisecond), and write the
-output to the specificed "out" file.
+output to the specified "out" file.
 See the stackprof docs linked above for more
 details on configuration options

 Once you've produced a dumpfile, you can produce a report on the results